 Our mind wanders in darkness, and, blind, cannot discern the truth.

-Note- The only inscription by a contemporary of Montaigne’s, and a sign of the tremendous respect in which he held the statesman.
+Note—The only inscription by a contemporary of Montaigne’s, and a sign of the tremendous respect Montaigne held for him.

 FECIT DEVS HOMINEM SIMILEM VMBRÆ DE QVA POST SOLIS OCCASVM QVIS IVDICABIT.
 ECCL.7.

 God has made man like a shadow, of which who shall judge after the setting of the sun?
 Ecclesiastes 7.

 Note—there is nothing even remotely close to this in chapter 7, Ecclesiastes or anywhere else in scripture.
 And yet in Apology for Raymond Sebond: 3.5, Montaigne again attributes this to the Bible: